 And yes, that is indeed what I did there.
 Oopsies.

 Just because you don’t have the cash to buy her tools doesn’t mean you can’t fill her stocking with goodies!

 I’ve included some of my favorite smalls on the gift guide for that exact purpose.
 It’s possible you didn’t even know she needed them, but she does!
 These are the handy dandy little guys that I use for nearly every project I do.
-The Paint Pyramids are tiny yellow helpers of happiness and the noise cancelling ear protectors have saved what little hearing I have left.
-Yes, I am aware that she can stick her paint brush in a plastic bag but that little paint brush keeper is pretty darn fabulous.
+The Paint Pyramids are tiny yellow helpers of happiness and the noise canceling ear protectors have saved what little hearing I have left.
+Yes, I am aware that she can stick her paint brush in a plastic bag but that little paintbrush keeper is pretty darn fabulous.
 Paint comb?
 She needs it so deal.
 Does she technically need both a cordless AND a traditional glue gun?
 Ok dude, you obviously are taking the less is more philosophy way too far.
 One for the craft room and one for the garage.
 Duh!

 Anyhooo, I hope this little gift guide gave you some ideas for that “hard to shop for” DIY girl.
 Come on think about it, she’s really not all that difficult!
 Let’s sum up.
 Tools, paint, and supplies.
 See, not hard.
 If all else fails, give her money or gift cards so she can go buy her own cool stuff.
-Want to up you game?
+Want to up your game?
 Attach it to a pallet.
 You might get more than a kiss on the mouth for that one!